TumiPare/animdl/readme.md

 ## Support

-You can contact the developer directly via this [email](mailto:kr.justfoolingaround@gmail.com).
+You can contact the developer directly via this [email](mailto:tumishangpare@gmail.com) or contact the owner of the original [repo][https://github.com/justfoolingaround/animdl], [justfoolingaround](mailto:kr.justfoolingaround@gmail.com).
 However, the most recommended way is to head to the discord server.

 <p align="center">
 <a href="https://discord.gg/gaX2Snst2j">